trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 Regardless of which of the two methods you use, if the call succeeds, it will return your issued credentials.
 These can then be used in other Wallet-SDK APIs or [serialized for storage](#verifiable-credentials).

+### Issuer Metadata

+Depending on your use case, you may want to check the issuer's metadata.
+To do this, call the `issuerMetadata` method which will return an `IssuerMetadata` object.
+Note that some of the methods available on this object and its nested sub-objects, can return null/nil/an empty value if the issuer does not supply the corresponding data in its metadata.
+You should ensure that these situations are handled accordingly.
+Read this section carefully to see which methods may return null/nil/an empty value.

+The `IssuerMetadata` object has the following methods on it:

+* `credentialIssuer()`: Returns the issuer's identifier.
+* `localizedIssuerDisplays()`: Returns the [LocalizedIssuerDisplays](#LocalizedIssuerDisplays) object, which contains display information for the issuer.
+* `supportedCredentials()`: Returns the [SupportedCredentials](#SupportedCredentials) object, which contains technical and display data about the credential types that this issuer can issue.

+#### LocalizedIssuerDisplays

+The `LocalizedIssuerDisplays` object contains display information for the issuer.
+This is optional data; the issuer may not provide any display information.
+If the issuer doesn't provide any display information at all, then the `length()` method on the `LocalizedIssuerDisplays` object will return 0.
+Each element (`LocalizedIssuerDisplay`) in the array corresponds to a different locale and has methods on it that return various pieces of display information.
+Note that this display information is all optional, and so any of these methods may return null/nil/an empty value if the issuer doesn't provide it.

+The methods on a `LocalizedIssuerDisplay` are:

+* `locale()`: The locale for this `LocalizedIssuerDisplay`.
+* `name()`: The issuer's name.
+* `url()`: The issuer's URL.
+* `logo()`: The issuer's logo.
+* `backgroundColor()`: The issuer's background color value.
+* `textColor()`: The issuer's text color value.

+#### SupportedCredentials

+The `SupportedCredentials` object contains information about the credential types that the issuer can issue.
+Each element (`SupportedCredential`) in the array corresponds to a different credential type.

+The methods on a `SupportedCredential` are:

+* `localizedDisplays()`: Returns the [LocalizedCredentialDisplays](#LocalizedCredentialDisplays) object, which contains display info for this credential type.

+The next three methods return lower-level technical data that aren't intended for displaying to an end-user in most cases, but they may be useful for other Wallet-SDK APIs:
+* `id()`: The credential's ID.
+* `format()`: The credential format.
+* `types()`: The credential's types array.
+This is the low-level `types` array that appears in the actual issued Verifiable Credential object.
+Not to be confused with the general idea of a credential "type" (e.g. A university degree, driver's license, etc).

+Note: while unexpected, if the issuer doesn't specify any credential types at all, then the `length()` method on the `SupportedCredentials` object will return 0.

+##### LocalizedCredentialDisplays

+The `LocalizedCredentialDisplays` object contains display information for a credential type.
+This is optional data;
+the issuer may not provide any display information.
+If the issuer doesn't provide any display information at all, then the`length()` method on the `LocalizedCredentialDisplays` object will return 0.
+Each element (`LocalizedCredentialDisplay`) in the array corresponds to a different locale and has methods on it that return various pieces of display information.
+Note that this display information is all optional, and so any of these methods may return null/nil/an empty value if the issuer doesn't provide it.

+The methods on a `LocalizedCredentialDisplay` are:

+* `locale()`: The locale for this `LocalizedCredentialDisplay`.
+* `name()`: The credential's name.
+* `logo()`: The credential's logo.
+* `backgroundColor()`: The credential's background color value.
+* `textColor()`: The credential's text color value.

 ### Client ID